Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Upcoming inflation reports leading up to the Fed meeting
+- Job market reports before the Fed meeting

 Ready to trade this market?